tiagobento/watertemplate-engine/README.md

 ## Adding arguments
 Water works with a different approach to arguments.
 Unlike many other template engines, Water **uses no reflection at any time** and **doesn't make it possible to call functions within your template files**.
 Everything you add as an argument must have a key associated with it and can be formatted or manipulated through the mapping mechanism.
-There are three basic methods which let you add arguments:
+There are four basic methods which let you add arguments:

 ```java
     add("email", user.getEmail());